Aridity index

 An aridity index (AI) is a numerical indicator of the degree of dryness of the climate at a given location.
+The American Meteorological Society defined it in meteorology and climatology, as "the degree to which a climate lacks effective, life-promoting moisture".
+Aridity is different from drought because aridity is permanent whereas drought is temporary.
 A number of aridity indices have been proposed (see below); these indicators serve to identify, locate or delimit regions that suffer from a deficit of available water, a condition that can severely affect the effective use of the land for such activities as agriculture or stock-farming.

 Historical background and indices

 Köppen

 At the turn of the 20th century, Wladimir Köppen and Rudolf Geiger developed the concept of a climate classification where arid regions were defined as those places where the annual rainfall accumulation (in centimetres) is less than $R/2$, where: